speckerf/world-reforestation-monitor/readme.md

 - ee_translator:
     - stores some helper classes that translate the functionalities of sklearn-type classes, to GEE server side operations on type: ee.Image

-- phenology_pipeline:
-    - contains code to obtain the growing season period for every ecoregion on earth.
-    - automated growing season determinaiton based oon historical EVI product
-    - then applies several manual adjustements necessary to improve the consistency of the resulting maps

 - config:
     - holds a configuration yaml file for most modules